nuspell/nuspell/README.md

   - Getopt (It is needed only on Windows + MSVC and only when the CLI tool or the tests are built.
 It is available in vcpkg.
 Other platforms provide it out of the box.)
-  - Pandoc (optional, needed for building the manpage)
+  - Pandoc (optional, needed for building the man-page)

 Run-time (and build-time) dependencies: